 How is Achilles tendinitis treated?

-- Stretch before you exercise: Always warm up your muscles and stretch gently before you exercise.
-Do cool down exercises when you are finished.
-This will loosen your muscles and decrease stress on your Achilles tendon.
+- Stretch as directed when you return to your exercise program.
+Always warm up your muscles and stretch before you exercise.
+Do cool down exercises and stretches when you are finished.
+This will keep your muscles loose and decrease stress on your Achilles tendon.